cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Memo: \"foo\"

 // JSON: {"memo": "foo\nbar"}
-Memo: foo"\n"bar                  // Where \n is the single line feed character
+Memo: foo"\n"bar                  // Where \n is the single line-feed character

 // JSON: {"memo": "foo\"\n\"bar"}
-Memo: foo""\n""bar                // Where \n is the single line feed character
+Memo: foo""\n""bar                // Where \n is the single line-feed character
 ```

 If the signing device is capable of displaying UTF-8 characters (e.g. mobile phones used for offline signing), then it should display the rendered strings without any modification.